zjswanson/eventer/readme.md

 - runOnce(optional) = <Boolean> if true, this will remove this listener after the first time it is run.
 Defaults to false.

 ##### eventer.once(eventName, callBack)
 Convenience method for registering single use event listeners.
-Equivalent to eventer.on(eventName, callback, true)
+Equivalent to eventer.on(eventName, callback, true).

 ##### eventer.emit(eventName, [data])
 Emits a custom event.
 Has no effect if the event has not been registered through eventer.on().
-- eventName = <String> Name of the custom event to emit
+- eventName = <String> Name of the custom event to emit.
 - data(optional) = <Object> optional object of arbitrary data.
-Will be passed as the only argument to any calback registered with eventer.on()
+Will be passed as the only argument to any calback registered with eventer.on().
--

 ##### eventer.removeAllListeners()
 removes all custom events and listeners that have been registered to this instance of Eventer.

 ##### eventer.removeListeners(eventName)
 removes all listeners that have been registered to this event name.
-- eventName = <String> Name of the custom event to emit
+- eventName = <String> Name of the custom event to emit.

+---

 ### License and Usage Notes
 Eventer is provided under the [MIT](https://opensource.org/licenses/MIT).
 No need to attribute me.
 If this somehow is useful to you or inspires your work, that's great.
 Go nuts with it and I accept no credit or liability for what you build.
 There are, however, two important usage notes: